-1 In summary, the SPFC includes the State and federal flood control works, lands, programs, plans, conditions, and mode of maintenance and operations of the SRFCP described in Section 8350 of the California Water Code, and of flood control projects in the Sacramento River and San Joaquin River watersheds for which the State (DWR or CVFPB) has provided assurances of nonfederal cooperation to the United States.
+2 In summary, the SPFC includes the State and federal flood control works, lands, programs, plans, conditions, and mode of maintenance and operations of the SRFCP described in Section 8350 of the California Water Code, and of flood control projects in the Sacramento River and San Joaquin River watersheds for which the State (DWR or CVFPB) has provided assurances of nonfederal cooperation to the United States.

-The bill also called for development of funding mechanisms to finance flood protection responsibilities at the local level.
+Reducing flood risk in currently nonurbanized areas is one objective specified in SB 5.
 To this end, the 2012 CVFPP included many broad goals for improved flood management for areas protected by SPFC facilities, including small communities and portions of the Sacramento-San Joaquin Delta (Delta).